OSGConnect/osg-ahm-17/novice/DHTC/04-dagman.md

 	$ cd tutorial-dagman-namd/X-DAG

 Again we are missing the `.dag` file here.
 See if you can write the DAG file for this example.
+Hint: Does the job in the center actually need to do anything?
+Check the docs!

 <h2> Job Retry and Rescue </h2>